-If your children are nervous about camping, Simon recommends starting with a night camping out in your back garden: “It enables parents to practise pitching the tent while the little ones can get used to the whole camping experience, including the night time noises of the local wildlife," explains camping expert Simon McGrath.
+If your children are nervous about camping, start with a dry run in your back garden.
+“This enables parents to practise pitching the tent while the little ones can get used to the whole camping experience, including the night time noises of the local wildlife," explains camping expert Simon McGrath.

 Camping with kids in the summer poses its own issue: natural light.
 Wrangling a child into bed when it's very much still light can be just as tricky as convincing them it's actually still sleep-time at 5am when the first rays of morning light illuminate the tent.
-And those early morning shafts of light can be positively painful if you're sleeping in a tent with paper thin walls...
-Especially for parents who indulged in one too many fireside sundowners the night before.
+And those early morning shafts of light can be positively painful if you're sleeping in a tent with paper thin walls... especially for parents who may have indulged in one too many fireside sundowners the night before.

 Thankfully, tent brands have got wise to the issue, and the best family tents now come complete with blackout fabric in the sleeping compartments.
 Not only does this block out light extremely effectively, it also regulates the temperature of the sleeping compartment, helping to stop it from getting too chilly or too hot.
 Choosing the right tent won't just extend your time in the land of nod, it will help your children sleep longer, meaning more snooze time for everyone.

 When camping with kids, many parents opt for installing a small pop-up tent inside the main tent, to give the little ones their own space to sit and play in.